magulaiz/Drupal/core/themes/starterkit_theme/README.md

 # Starterkit Theme

 ## How to use Starterkit
-The Starterkit theme is not a theme directly used by Drupal, nor is it a theme used as a base theme.
-Starterkit is for **generating new themes** that include reasonably un-opinionated 'starter' templates and styles that eliminate much of the initial work required to create a theme.
+The Starterkit theme is not directly used by Drupal, nor is it used as a base theme.
+**Starterkit is for generating new themes** that include reasonably un-opinionated 'starter' templates and styles that eliminate much of the initial work required to create a theme.